 We are our souls.
 We have always been our souls.
 When we were infants we knew this well, and it is probably the only thing we did know, because we could not physically tell the difference between ourselves and a hole in the wall, but we knew how to smile.
 We may have appeared to be small, but being our souls, we were really quite large.
 As we grew, we grew out of some things and we may have forgotten about such things as soul, relegating it to some little thing hidden inside us.
 As we grew further, we grew out of more things, and as we became too big for our breeches, we grew smaller to our souls.
 It may now be time to grow back into them.

 We are our souls and our souls are untroubled, and this may be sometimes difficult to see or feel because of the troubles we often experience in our lives.
 There may be situations or circumstances that bring us worry and fear, stress and anxiety, frustration and disappointment.
 We may have some physical ailments, or some not so healthy habits, as well as some hurtful memories.
 We may find ourselves at times being impatient and unkind.
 We may become angry.
 We become angry with others, angry with ourselves, angry with God.
 The best we can do is to stop and be still, letting go, turning our attention towards all the good things, cherishing them.
 We put our faith to work by remembering that God is good and that the world is a good place.
 We remind ourselves that soul and spirit do not suffer from these troubles.
 We put our faith to work by practicing kindness and patience.
 We are patient with ourselves; we are patient with others; we are patient with God.
-We turn inward towards our souls, and as we do so, we may catch a glimpse of all the good that is inside us.
-Looking outward towards Spirit, we may catch a glimpse of all the good that surrounds us.
+We turn inward to our souls, and as we do so, we may catch a glimpse of all the good that is inside us, the good that we are made of.
+Looking outward to Spirit, we may catch a glimpse of all the good that surrounds us.
 We move forward, even if means just taking some small steps on that feel good path.
 Unhurried, we begin to become more alive to the freedom, the freedom that is the untroubledness of our souls.

 Our souls are free and so are we, trouble free and, in a way, perhaps, free from gravity.
-Being alive to our souls is a rising above, rising above, even if just for the moment, our weaknesses and maladies, as if in a flying dream, soaring skyward to see even more of the good that surrounds us, then floating back to the good earth.
+Being alive to our souls is rising above, rising above, even if just for the moment, our weaknesses and maladies, as in a flying dream, soaring skyward to see even more of the good that surrounds us, then floating back to the good earth.
 We do this while we are awake and alive, the untroubled soles of our feet firmly planted.
 Balanced and focused, we see direction.
 So we continue to grow within our souls, and to this growth may there be no limit, as we join in that upward spiral dance with soul and spirit.